 According to a study headed by Tian Yi Wu, MD of the High Altitude Medical Research Institute in Qinghai, Altitude Illness in Qinghai–Tibet Railroad Passengers, “passengers reached 4768 m from 2808 m in less than 1.5 h, after which 78% of the passengers reported symptoms, 24% reaching the Lake Louise criterion score for AMS [Acute Mountain Sickness].”

-The bottom line is that, in terms of acclimatization, “the main advantages of taking the train lies in the time spent between Xining and Golmud.”
+In terms of acclimatization, “the main advantages of taking the train lies in the time spent between Xining and Golmud.”
 (From High Mix: Oxygen on the Train), about 10 hours of the whole trip.

 So, over the course of the ~ 44 hour journey from Beijing to Lhasa, you’ve got almost a whole day at altitudes too low to count, about 10 hours worth of helpful acclimatizing, and the rest of the ride at the equivalent of Lhasa’s altitude.

-It clearly doesn’t add up as a great way to progress slowly up to Lhasa altitude.
+It clearly doesn’t add up as a great way to progress slowly up to Lhasa altitude!

 Does this mean I shouldn’t take the train from Beijing, or Shanghai or Chengdu, to Lhasa?

-What are my Options?
+What are my options?

 - By all accounts, it is easier to book a train ticket out of Lhasa than into it (though it will be difficult either way during major Chinese holidays).